masolimano/maneage/README.md

      commented thoroughly and reading over the comments should guide you on what to add/remove and where.

- - **`README`**: Go through this top-level instruction file and make it fit to your pipeline: update the text and etc. Don't forget that your colleagues or anyone else, will first be drawn to read this file, so make it as easy as possible for them to understand your work.
-Therefore, also check and update `README` one last time when you are ready to publish your work (and its reproduction pipeline).
+ - **`README.md`**: (initially called `README`) Go through this top-level instruction file and make it fit to your pipeline: update the text to give a short description of your research project/paper and etc. Don't forget that your colleagues or anyone else, will first be drawn to read this file, so make it as easy as possible for them to understand your work.
+Therefore, also check and update `README.md` one last time when you are ready to publish your work (and its reproduction pipeline).

  - **Input dataset (can be done later)**: The user manages the top-level directory of the input data through the variables set in